ericlau00/softdev-work/29_jsdom/README.md

   - add a new item to your list, showing the next Fibonacci number.
 - Beyond!: add more lists that generate other sequences…

+PHASE V:

+- IFF you are confident with your completion of prior phases (good comments? both partners equally competent? does it work?), Embellish as you like.
+- File this under `29_xtra` in your workshop.

 Guidelines:

 - Note anything notable.